jthomas/microservices_without_servers/code/README.md

 ## OpenWhisk on IBM Bluemix

 These steps explain how to provision a new OpenWhisk service on IBM's cloud platform.
-Developers need to register for an account, provision the service and setup the command-line utility to interact with OpenWhisk.
+Developers need to register for an account and setup the command-line utility to interact with OpenWhisk.

 ## Register for an account with IBM Bluemix